What to do if you’re currently being investigated

 Should I speak to the police or detectives?

-The short answer is, “No,” and call The Law Offices of David Golden, P.A., immediately.
+The short answer is, “No,” and call [firm-name], immediately.
 We would suggest you be as diplomatic and respectful as possible, suggesting that you would be willing to speak, but that you have to contact your lawyer first, and they will arrange it.
 Let them know that you will not say anything without your lawyer’s permission or knowledge.
 No one has ever talked themselves out of being arrested, and in fact just the opposite, thereby enabling law enforcement to make better cases against them.
 In sexual cases, for example, Law Enforcement might appear to be simply asking if the sexual encounter between you and another was “consensual.”
 Believing that there would be no harm in admitting that, you might say, “of course!”
 In reality, you have just admitted to a sexual act, when they had no proof of any, otherwise.

 Do I have rights even without being arrested?